cl4cnam/funcSug/README.md

 Now, interactiveTest.html and guessTheNumber.html require a http server (for example, "php -S 127.0.0.1:8000" and go to http://127.0.0.1:8000/interactiveTest.html and http://127.0.0.1:8000/guessTheNumber.html).

-This language has no syntax highlighting, but if you choose that of zephir (or nsis, powershell, ruby) it can be pleasant.
+This language has no syntax highlighting, but if you choose that of zephir (or nsis, powershell, ruby), it can be pleasant.

 The file ```parser.js``` has been generated online from the file ```funcSug.peggyjs``` on the site https://peggyjs.org/online.html with "parser variable" set to "peg".